-Refining BlueBox for Reliability, Usability, and Scalability
+Refining BlueBox for Reliability and Scalability

 BlueBox is a smart locker system operating across 300+ residential buildings in Metro Vancouver, supporting over 5,000 daily deliveries.